scaceresg/devops-lamp-docker/README.md

 I also used **Docker Compose** to bring up the database and phpmyadmin services using their latest images from Docker Hub.

+You can build the `docker-compose.yml` file by running `docker compose up` in your terminal.

 ## PHP Webpage

 Finally, I prepared a set of `.php` files which include: